ava-labs/avalanchego/README.md

 ## Setting the Genesis Allocation

 When creating an instance of the subnet-evm, you will need to define the genesis state of the new chain.
-Part of this includes defining the genesis allocation.
-The genesis allocation allows you to define starting balances for whatever addresses you want.
+Part of this includes defining the genesis allocation (setting the starting balances for whatever addresses you want).
+If you don't provide any genesis allocation, you won't be able to interact with your new chain (all transactions require a fee to be paid from an address's balance).

-Simply define the `alloc` field in the genesis JSON as follows:
+To specify a genesis allocation, populate the `alloc` field in the genesis JSON as follows:

 ```json
   "alloc": {